Government of Punjab, Pakistan

 The Punjab province is the country's most populous region and is home to the Punjabis and various other groups.
 Neighbouring provinces of Pakistan are Sindh to the south, Balochistan to the south-west and the Khyber Pakhtunkhwa to the north-west, as well as Azad Jammu and Kashmir to the north and Islamabad Capital Territory to the north-west.
 It also shares International border with Indian states of Punjab and Rajasthan to the east and Indian-administered Jammu and Kashmir to the north.
 The main languages are Punjabi and Urdu and the provincial capital is Lahore.
 The name Punjab literally translates from Persian into the words 'Panj' (پانج) five, and 'Aab' (آب) water respectively, which can be translated as "five water" (hence the poetic name land of the five rivers), referring to the Beas, Ravi, Sutlej, Chenab and Jhelum rivers.
 Part of the Indus river also lies in Punjab, but it is not considered one of the "five" rivers.

 Departments

 There are 41 departments in the Punjab government.
 Each Department is headed by a provincial Minister (elected member of the provincial assembly) and a provincial Secretary (a civil servant of usually BPS-20, 21, or BPS-22).
-All ministers report to the Chief Minister, who is the Chief Executive; and all secretaries report to Chief Secretary Punjab, who is a BPS-22 grade bureaucrat.
+All ministers and Secretaries report to the Chief Minister and Chief Secretary, who are the Chief Executive.
+The Chief Secretary Punjab is a BPS-22 grade bureaucrat.
 The Chief Secretary is appointed by the Prime Minister of Pakistan.

 In addition to these departments, there are several Autonomous Bodies and Attached Departments that report directly to either the Secretaries or the Chief Secretary.

 Punjab is the largest Province by population.
 For better management, Sub Secretariat and Additional Inspector General (IG) South Punjab office in Multan was established by the government.